 If your child was born between 1.9.2014 and 31.8.2015 they will be due to start school in September 2019.
 Prospective parents for entry to Reception class are invited to attend an Open Morning in the Autumn term prior to applications opening.
 This year's date is Tuesday 20th November 2018

 .
 The Open Morning comprises of a tour of the school at 9.15am

 followed by a short presentation in the school hall at 9.45am

 Numbers are limited so if you would like to attend please contact Mrs Stevens: email@example.com Bookings can only be made via email

 .
-Please could you indicate your child's date of birth and a contact telephone number
+Please could you indicate your child's date of birth, whether you would like one or two places and a contact telephone number

 Please note there is NO parking on site and limited parking in the local vicinity.